Wyoming County sets COVID vaccine clinic

-WARSAW — A COVID-19 vaccine clinic has been announced for Tuesday in Wyoming County.
+WARSAW — A COVID-19 vaccine booster clinic has been announced for Tuesday in Wyoming County.

-First-dose Moderna shots will be available for those 6 months to 5 years old.
-Bivalent Moderna boosters will also be available for those at least 6 months old.
+Bivalent Moderna boosters will be available for those at least 6 months old.

 The clinics will take place at the Wyoming County Health Department at 5362 Mungers Mill Rd.